jbochanski/academic-kickstart/content/home/about.md

 I specialize in using large surveys, like SDSS, Gaia, and WISE to study the formation and evolution of the Galaxy.
 I'm excited about the future of surveys with WFIRST and the [Vera Rubin Observatory](https://www.lsst.org/).

 Primarily I use cool, red stars to study two regimes in the Milky Way.
 When measuring Galactic structure near the Sun, I use cool, red dwarfs, the most common type of star.
 To study the distant Milky Way halo, I use the much more rare, but much brighter, red giants.
-Please see my research page for more information and other projects.
+Please see my research page for recent papers and [ADS](https://ui.adsabs.harvard.edu/search/q=%20author%3A%22Bochanski%2C%20J.%22&sort=date%20desc%2C%20bibcode%20desc&p_=0) for all of my published work.